 To close scoring details, click the Close link .

 An assignment may also include a Rubric icon , which means the assignment included a rubric for grading purposes.
 To view your results, click the icon.
 View your score based on the rubric .
 To close the rubric, click the Close Rubric link .

 Note: The total rubric score may be restricted by your instructor.

 View Assignment Groups

 The Grades page will list the assignment groups included in your course .
 Assignment groups allow instructors to organize assignments, discussions, and quizzes into groups and apply specific grading rules or weights to those groups.
-You can view the percentage score for each group and the weight applied to the group, if applicable .
+You can view the percentage score for each group and the points you've earned versus the total points possible .